-A maximum of 4,500 new jobs created by any one project may be eligible to receive these credits, and companies that claim these credits forego claiming other credits, except the R&D and Retraining Tax Credits are allowed.
-If the required 1,800 new jobs are not maintained, the company may be subject to recapture provisions.
+In the 2021 Georgia omnibus tax bill that became law, the prior cap on the number of jobs that could be claimed for Mega Project Tax Credits was removed, allowing large job creators to claim \$5,250 per job for five years for all the eligible jobs created by the project.
+Companies that claim these credits forego claiming other credits, except for R&D and Retraining Tax Credits.
+If the required minimum 1,800 new jobs are not maintained, the company may be subject to recapture provisions.